In This Article

 Pertaining to frequencies above 20,000 hertz, or at the level that the human ear can discern.
 Ultrasonic skincare devices like the Dermapore use ultrasonic waves to penetrate skin.

-Nazarian notes there is some evidence that supports the company's claim that ultrasonic waves can help topical ingredients permeate into skin.
+Nazarian notes there is some evidence that supports the company's claim that ultrasonic waves can help topical ingredients permeate into the skin.

 "This is a generally safe and effective way to enhance your skincare regimen—applying the waves to the skin allows the skin barrier to temporarily decrease, and allows better penetration of serums and other skincare products," Nazarian says.